archco/transition-timing/README.md

 # Transition Timing Functions

-The javascript library that includes transition timing functions such as easing and steps methods.
+The javascript library that provides methods that generating a transition timing functions such as easing or steps.

 ## Installation